anki-code/fstrider/README.md

     "=" to move object from path to the current dir.

 Tech
+    ++ Add list and menu mode.
     Errors processing
         Show errors like in case of exception.
         Process `File exists` error.
     ++ Resolve `/tmp/../../`.
 (0.1.17)
     Symlinks: copying, moving

 Style
     Grey style for copy/move and red style for delete dialogue.

 Navigation
-    Add list and menu mode as filter for binding.
     Move coursor to the next file after deletion.
     ++ Up key at first option moves cursor to end.
-(0.1.19) Fix left key when go from history.
+(0.1.19) ++ Fix left key when go from history.
-    Fix right key when go to file from history.
+    ++ Fix right key when go to file from history.
 ```

 ### v0.3.0